PlasticStudio/Search/README.md

 TODO: `defaults`: Default attributes or settings, as opposed to those submitted through the search form.

 #### Priority
-To take advantage of priority ordering based on the location of the keyword in the results object, order the types and columns array to match your priority.
+To take advantage of priority ordering based on the location of the keyword in the results object:
+- add 'priority: true' to your search.yml settings
+- order the types and columns array to match your priority
 Eg:
 ```
 types: